 Juliana Bonilla Velez, M.D.

 Originally from Cali, Colombia, Juliana completed her medical school in the Universidad del Valle, Colombia.
 She then did a postdoctoral research year at Massachussets Eye and Ear Infirmary under the mentorship of James Rocco, after which she started residency at the University of Arkansas for Medical Studies in Otolaryngology, Head and Neck Surgery before coming to Seattle Children’s for fellowship in pediatric otolaryngology.
-She was a founder and continuing member of the editorial board for the International Journal of Medical Students (www.ijms.info) and is actively involved in the Section for residents and fellows-in-training of the American Academy of Otolaryngology, Head and Neck Surgery.
+She was a founder and is a continuing member of the editorial board for the International Journal of Medical Students (www.ijms.info) and was actively involved in the Section for residents and fellows-in-training of the American Academy of Otolaryngology, Head and Neck Surgery.

 Pattisapu P, Abts MF, Bly RA, Bonilla-Velez J, Dahl JP, DeYoung SCH, Horn DL, Johnson KE, Parikh SR. Validation of the Seattle Suprastomal Safety Score (5S): A Novel Measure in Pediatric Tracheostomy-Dependent Patients., Otolaryngol Head Neck Surg 2021 Sep1945998211037254

 Scharpf J, Liu JC, Sinclair C, Singer M, Liddy W, Orloff L, Steward D, Bonilla Velez J, Randolph GW.
 Critical Review and Consensus Statement for Neural Monitoring in Otolaryngologic Head, Neck, and Endocrine Surgery., Otolaryngol Head Neck Surg 2021 May1945998211011062